mobiletoly/gosqstask/README.md

     ReceiveMessageInput: &sqs.ReceiveMessageInput{
         // SQS queue URL
         QueueUrl:            &queue,
-        // Receive one message at a time from SQS (good for balancing between multiple microservice instances)
+        // Receive one message at a time from SQS
         MaxNumberOfMessages: 1,
         // Enable long polling (20 seconds is good in most cases)
         WaitTimeSeconds:     20,